mkdocs/mkdocs/docs/user-guide/configuration.md

 Determines the address used when running `mkdocs serve`.
 Setting this allows you to use another port, or allows you to make the service accessible over your local network by using the `0.0.0.0` address.

-As with all settings, you can set this from the command line, which can be usful, for example:
+As with all settings, you can set this from the command line, which can be useful, for example:

     mkdocs serve --dev-addr=0.0.0.0:80  # Run on port 80, accessible over the local network.